The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: RELATED WORK

+In order to understand and improve learning algorithms, points in parameter space representing (potentially locally) optimal solutions are of high interest.
+For VAEs there are several lines of work in this respect which investigate ELBO optimization \citep{hoffman2016elbo,mescheder2017adversarial,DaiEtAl2018,LucasEtAl2019,shekhovtsov2022vae}.
+Work by \citet{DaiEtAl2018} and \citet{LucasEtAl2019}, for instance, highlight the connections of linear (Gaussian) VAEs to (robust) principal component analysis \citep[PCA;][]{TippingBishop1999,XuEtAl2010,candes2011robust,HoltzmanEtAl2020} and the crucial role of covariances of encoder and decoder, respectively, that help to circumvent undesirable maxima in the optimization landscape of VAEs. \citet{DaiEtAl2018} derived meaningful insights on optima of the ELBO based on tractable special cases.
+In addition, \cite{LucasEtAl2019} link spurious local maxima to posterior collapse and derive a measure to quantify this phenomenon. \cite{shekhovtsov2022vae} study the approximation gap between likelihood and ELBO for exponential family VAEs, and demonstrate that ELBO-based learning is subject to an inductive bias towards the (rather restricted) consistent set.

-Our derivations for VAEs will show that variational bounds are at convergence directly related to the entropies of those distributions that define VAEs.
-The relation between the integrals of the variational lower bound and entropies has been of interest previously \citep{LuckeHenniges2012}.
-However, the main results of the previous work have used (A)~the limit case of infinitely many data points, (B)~assumed a perfect match of variational and full posterior distributions, and (C)~required convergence to global optima.
-The work also discussed relaxations of these rather rigid assumptions \citep[][Sec.\,6]{LuckeHenniges2012}.
+The here reported results, in contrast, closely relate the ELBO objective of VAEs to entropies.
+The relation between the integrals of the ELBO and entropies has been of interest previously \citep{LuckeHenniges2012}.
+However, the main results of that previous work have used (A)~the limit case of infinitely many data points, (B)~assumed a perfect match of variational and full posterior distributions, and (C)~required convergence to global optima.
+The work also discussed relaxations of these relatively unrealistic assumptions \citep[][Sec.\,6]{LuckeHenniges2012}.
 But those relaxations made use of properties of sparse coding like models trained using expectation maximization.
 While being related, the previous results are, therefore, not applicable to the training of VAEs.
+Furthermore, work in parallel to this study considers elementary generative models with distributions in the exponential family \citep[][]{lucke2022convergence} but no deep models such as VAEs are treated.
+We will later make use of that work for more complex VAEs in which DNNs also parameterize decoder variances.
+Results of \citep[][]{lucke2022convergence} in principle also allow treatments of still less conventional VAEs, e.g., VAEs defined using distributions such as Gamma, Bernoulli, continuous Bernoulli, Beta or Categorical distributions.
+However, for each distribution or combination of distributions, a parameterization condition has to be verified analytically. \Cref{sec:appProofPropThree} shows the verification for the most complex Gaussian VAEs treated here.
+In this context the Appendix also provides a brief discussion of the conditions for non-Gaussian distributions.
+While the result of \cref{EqnThreeEntropiesIntroExp} is generalizable, VAEs with fixed decoder variances are straight-forward examples for VAEs not converging to entropy sums.
+But we remark that learning $\sigma^2$ is usually beneficial \citep{LucasEtAl2019,rybkin21a}.